dotrann1412/OOP-EnglishLearningSoftware/README.md

 ## Build config
 This is a `C++` Application with `Qt Framework`.

-So you can use `Qt Creator` with these configurations to build the project:
+So you can use `Qt Creator` and follow these configurations to build the project:
 * Qt Framework 6.2.1.
 * Compiler: `MSVC2019`.
 * Windows OS (Recommended).

+Build version for debug and release maybe have lots of different in running.

 ## App demo